Lauren Swickard: Early life

 Swickard was born in Cincinnati, Ohio.
 Her mother, Linda Berry York, is a homemaker and her father, Michael York, is a technology entrepreneur.
-She has one younger sister named Sarah York.
+She has one younger sister.
 At a younger age Swickard attended the School of American Ballet, where she danced professionally.
 Lauren attended and graduated from Charlotte Christian School.

 Career

 Swickard began her career by acting in various smaller roles in films such as Safe Haven and Iron Man 3.
 Her first leading role was in the 2014 romantic drama film, Southern Comfort.
 She later appeared in the Lifetime movies Babysitter's Black Book (2015), Broken Promise (2016), Turbulence (2016), Web Cam Girls (2017), Twisted Twin (2020), and Deadly Sugar Daddy (2020).
 She had one major role in the TV Series Social Path which aired between 2012 and 2014.
 In 2017 she appeared in the Netflix comedy series, Dear White People.
 In 2020, Swickard starred in Roped and A California Christmas.
 Swickard also wrote and produced A California Christmas.
-In 2023 she had a recurring role in the ABC daytime soap opera, General Hospital appearing opposite her husband, Josh Swickard.
+In 2023, she had a recurring role in the ABC daytime soap opera, General Hospital, appearing opposite her husband, Josh Swickard.

 Personal life

 Swickard met Josh Swickard while filming Roped, where they both starred.
 In 2018 they announced their engagement, and in July 2019 they got married.
 In April 2021, the couple welcomed their first child together, a daughter.
-On February 26, 2023, they welcomed their second child, a son.
+In February 2023, they welcomed their second child, a son.
+In 2026, Lauren gave birth to the couple's third child, another one.